tellary/anki-md/README.md

 Deck format
 -----------

-A deck is represented by a file in markdown format with a header (header 2) serving as a deck name followed by an unordered list.
+A file in Markdown format represents a deck of cards.
+Header (header 2) serves as a deck name followed by an unordered list.
 Each element of the list is a separate card.

 Here is a sample of cards from a deck on Portuguese "Irregular verbs"